python/steering-council/updates/2022-11-steering-council-update.md

   of Łukasz's time was spent setting up a new machine for bigmem buildbots and Windows debugging/development.
 - The Steering Council discussed the next steps for encouraging mentorship.
-- The Steering Council approved (did not veto) new core developers -- Hugo Kemenade & Kumar Aditya.
+- The Steering Council approved (did not veto) new core developers -- Hugo van Kemenade & Kumar Aditya.
 - The Steering Council discussed concerns about the process for new core devs (regarding how public comments may affect the candidate in different ways).
 The group agreed that as changing this process is not in the Steering Council mandate, the discussion